aws-amplify/docs/docs/start/getting-started/fragments/vue/setup.md

 ```
 $ npm install aws-amplify @aws-amplify/ui-vue
 ```
 The `@aws-amplify/ui-vue` package is a set of Vue components which integrates your Vue application with the AWS-Amplify library.
-The package supports Vue applications using version 2.5 or above, and was created using the Vue 3.0 CLI.
+The package supports Vue applications using version 2.5 and above, and was created using the Vue 3.0 CLI.